idirlab/graphnarrator/README.md

 # Graph Narrator

-This repository is about the project -- Graph Narrattor.
+This repository is for the project -- Graph Narrattor.
 Graph Narrator aims at automatically generating natural language descriptions subgraphs in a knowledge graph.
 The training corpus we use is Wikipedia article, and the knowledge graph we use is processed Freebase that removed reverse triples and mediator nodes.

 ## Dataset